rchakode/realopinsight/doc/sphinx/source/adminguide/installation.rst

 Prerequisites & Dependencies
 ----------------------------

-Herein we assume that you have read and understood the `RealOpInsight Concepts`_, or at least the section describing its `architecture`_.
+Here, we assume that you have read and understood the :doc:`basic concepts and the architecture
+<../overview/concepts>` of RealOpInsight.

 To install and run the software properly, your system needs to satisfy the following dependencies: